ParkvilleData/MetaGenePipe/paper.md

 ---
-title: 'MetaGenePipe: An automated, portable Pipeline for Contig based Functional and Taxonomic Analysis'
+title: 'MetaGenePipe: An Automated, Portable Pipeline for Contig-based Functional and Taxonomic Analysis'
 tags:
   - metagenomics
 authors: